First 3 Lessons Just $49.00

 She has performed in summer programs such as La Musica Lirica in Novafeltria, Italy, AEDO: Accademia Europea Dell'Opera in Lucca, Italy, COAA: Canadian Operatic Arts Academy, and VISI: Vancouver International Song Institute.
 Past Roles include La Contessa Ceprano in Verdi's Rigoletto, Fourth Maid in Strauss' Elektra, La Badessa in Puccini's Suor Angelica, Dido in Purcell's Dido and Aeneas, Erste Dame in Mozart's Die Zauberflöte, and Miss Jessel in Britten's The Turn of the Screw.

-Jasmine has been teaching Flute Lessons for 10 years and piano lessons for 5 years.
-She received her Bachelor's of Music Education from the University of Western Ontario.
-She did a Bachelor's of Education at the University of Ottawa and is currently doing her Master's of Music Education at Western.
+Jasmine comes from a musical family, and started playing the flute at 10 years old and the piano as a teenager.
+She teaches Flute Lessons, piano lessons and also Saxophone Lessons and has a ridiculously large collection of wind instruments.
+She received her Bachelor's of Music Education from the University of Western Ontario, specializing in flute.
+She did a Bachelor's of Education at the University of Ottawa in 2012 and completed her Master's of Music Education at Western in 2020.
 Jasmine loves teaching students of all ages and abilities, and recently completed a course in Special Education for students with exceptional needs.
+Pedagogy is extremely important to her and she is excited to develop a style of lesson that works best for you!
 She has performed with groups such as the New England Arts Orchestra on flute and the Ottawa Woodwind Ensemble on piccolo.
 She loves chamber music (especially flute choir), but wants to focus on what the student wants to learn, whether it's jazz, pop, theory or classical.
 She is registered with both the Ontario College of Teachers and the Royal Conservatory of Music.

 What Are Your Rates?